Nia870/pv-classified/updated README.md

 > NSA-Sponsored Senior Design Project — Prairie View A&M University | "Sistas in Syntax" Team
 > Fall 2025 – Spring 2026

-> **Note:** This repository contains the front-end components I personally developed for this project.
+> **Note:** This repository contains the front-end components.
 The full backend, validation logic, and remaining team code are not included here, as portions of this NSA-sponsored project are not publicly shareable.

 ## Overview